leducp/KickCAT/README.md

  - hook to configure non compliant slaves
  - consecutives writes to reduce latency - up to 255 datagrams in flight
  - build for Linux and PikeOS

+**NOTE** The current implementation is designed for little endian host only!

 ### TODO:
  - CoE: segmented transfer - partial implementation